Don't Allow Statistics To Dictate Your Treatment Choices - Understanding What Is Meant By Median Survival Statistics

 Scientists report the median, in this case, a 6-month survival, but the four individuals who beat the median lived much longer.

-Survival curves are often characterized by long tails just like the number set presented earlier in this article.
+Survival curves are often characterized by a long tail just like the number set presented earlier in this article.
 Neither you nor your doctor knows where on the curve you will lie.
 Don't let median survival numbers convince you that you will have a limited life or discourage you from having a treatment.

 The important statistic is the statistic of one, YOU.
 Statistics do not predict your story, and it’s your story that matters.